Enstso/graphQlSocialMedia/README.md

-Here’s the combined README for the full social network project (both backend and frontend) in English:

----

 # Social Network GraphQL

 This project is a complete social network where users can register, post articles, comment on other users' posts, and "like" articles.
 It is divided into two parts: the **Backend** and the **Frontend**.